rdelfin/flatbuffers-build/README.md

     └── lib.rs
 ```
 In order to compile and use the code generated from `example.fbs` code, first you need to add
-`flatbuffers-gen` to your build dependencies, as well as a matching version of `flatbuffers`:
+`flatbuffers-build` to your build dependencies, as well as a matching version of `flatbuffers`:
 ```toml
 # Cargo.toml
 # [...]